blbadger/blbadger.github.io/neural-networks3.md

 v = \vert m(x_c) - m(x_o) \vert
 $$

-where $x_o$ is our occluded input, as this unambiguously defines an occluded input that is, importantly, different than an empty input.
+where $x_o$ is our occluded input, as this unambiguously defines an occluded input that is, importantly, different than an empty input and also different from any normally used character input as well.
 This difference is important because otherwise the occluded input would be indistinguishable from an input that had a truly empty first character, such that the network's output given this occluded input might fail to be different from the actual output if simply having an empty field or not were the most important information from that field.
+Thus we could also use a special character to denote an occluded input, perhaps by enlarging the character tensor size to 12 such that the mapping is given as

+$$
+x_o=[[0,0,0,0,0,0,0,0,0,0,0,1],[0,0,1,...]...]
+$$

-Note too that this method is easily applied to categorical outputs, in which case the occlusion value $v$ is
+Note that this method is easily applied to categorical outputs, in which case the occlusion value $v$ is

 $$
 v = \sum_i \vert m(x_c)_i - m(x_o)_i \vert